itofinity/itofinity-bitbucket-rest/README.md

-# Itofinity.Bitbucket.Refit - the C# library for the Bitbucket API
+# Itofinity.Bitbucket.Rest - the C# library for the Bitbucket API

 Code against the Bitbucket API to automate simple tasks, embed Bitbucket data into your own site, build mobile or desktop apps, or even add custom UI add-ons into Bitbucket itself using the Connect framework.